-Jazz Band is a performance course with the students developing skills in the jazz idiom.
+Jazz Band is a performance course where the students develop skills in the jazz idiom.
 The ensemble will study a wide variety of music including Swing, Funk, Latin, Rock, Pop, etc. Students will be assessed through performance tests, class participation, concerts, assignments, practicing, attendance and general effort.
 All performances are mandatory.

-MUSIC PRODUCTION & RECORDING ARTS 11/12
+Music Production & Recording Arts 11/12